JOJ0/discodos/sphinx/source/MANUAL.md

 **Note: The key and BPM suggest commands require sufficient information in the DiscoBASE.
 Either in the user-editable key and BPM fields or in the AcousticBrainz fields**

-Read how to automatically fill these fields with data from AcousticBrainz in the following section about the [import command](#the-import-command).
+Read how to automatically fill these fields with data from AcousticBrainz in the following section about the [import command](#the-import-command-group).

-### The *import* command
+### The *import* command group

+#### Importing releases / collection items

 You can update your DiscoBASE from your Discogs collection at any time, if data is already existing, it will be updated.
 Due to the Discogs API being not the fastest, it takes some time though.
 There are other ways for adding single releases to Discogs AND to your DiscoBASE simultaneously.

 _**Note: This imports all your releases, but not the tracks on them**_

-`dsc import`
+`dsc import basic`

 A quicker alternative, if you are about to import just a couple of new releases is to use the -a option.
 The release will be added to your Discogs collection _and_ also imported to DiscoBASE.
-To get the Discogs release ID, just head over to discogs.com, search for the release.
-You will find the release ID in the URL of the release (eg https://www.discogs.com/release/123456).
+Pass the release ID or the URL of the release (eg https://www.discogs.com/release/123456) .

 _**Note: You don't have to click "Add to Collection" on discogs.com, DiscoDOS does this for you**_

-`dsc import -a 123456`
+`dsc import release -a 123456`

-To add a release to DiscoBASE **only** (because it's been already added to your collection via the Discogs web interface), just use the import command with a release ID attached.
-(Note: Unfortunately this way it takes significantly longer because of drawbacks in how the collection data is accessible via the API):
+To add a release to DiscoBASE **only** (because it's been already added to your collection via the Discogs web interface), just use the import command with a release ID or URL attached:

+`dsc import release 123456`

+To remove a release:

-`dsc import 123456`
+`dsc import release -d 123456`

+#### Importing track details

-To import all releases including all tracks in your collection use the --tracks option (can be replaced by its short form -u).
+To import all releases including all tracks in your collection use the tracks subcommand.
 1000 records take about 20-30 minutes to import:

-`dsc import --tracks`
+`dsc import tracks`

-To add additional data to your tracks from MusicBrainz/AcousticBrainz (key, BPM, links) use the -z option.
+To add additional data to your tracks from MusicBrainz/AcousticBrainz (key, BPM, links) use the brain subcommand.
 Your releases will then be "matched" one-by-one with MusicBrainz - this is not the easiest task for DiscoDOS, several things have to be "tried" to get it right.
 Differences in spelling/wording of catalog number, artists, title, track numbers, track names in MusicBrainz compared to Discogs are the main reason why it takes that long:

 _**Note: This process will take hours.
 Best you let it run "overnight"**_

-`dsc import -z`
+`dsc import brainz`

-An even more detailed "matching" is done by "doubling the -z option".
-It takes significantly longer and you will get more results but still: Don't expect to find a match for all of your releases.
-Please take a minute and report back how the matching went by opening a [github issue](https://github.com/JOJ0/discodos/issues):
+A slightly quicker but less effective method is using the --quick option:

-`dsc import -zz`
+`dsc import brainz -q`

 Also remember that it's unlikely that MusicBrainz even *has* an entry for each of your records.
 Discogs still *is* the most complete music database on earth compared to others.
 Most definitely when it comes to Vinyl records.